NVIDIA/NeMo-Framework-Launcher/README.md

 | CLIP          |  [link](https://huggingface.co/openai/clip-vit-large-patch14)                  |     Yes            |

 3.There is no guarantee that training Stable Diffusion for an extended period will necessarily result in improved FID/CLIP scores.
-To achieve best results, we suggest evaluating various checkpoints during the later stages of convergence.
+To achieve best results, we suggest evaluating various checkpoints during the late stages of convergence.

 #### 6.3.4.
 InstructPix2Pix Training